Kidney function tests

-Your kidneys are important since they filter waste from your body and regulate the salts in your blood.
-There are many reasons why your kidneys may not work effectively, and kidney function tests can help your doctor check up on your kidney function now and to monitor it over time.
+Your kidneys are important because they filter waste from your body and regulate the salts in your blood.
+There are many reasons your kidneys may not work effectively.
+Kidney function tests can help your doctor check your kidney function and to monitor it over time.

 Several blood and urine tests can provide information about your kidney function.